Submit a ticket My Tickets

 3. If the CNAME record is correct, the Learnworlds school URL will appear in Target.

-If the CNAME record has not been successfully added and you view a message such as "Record not found", you can contact support@learnworlds.com for further assistance.
+If the CNAME record has not been successfully added and you view a message such as "Record not found", you can contact support@learnworlds.com for further assistance or the Support Team of your domain provider.

 If the CNAME record has been successfully created:

-1. Navigate to Site builder → Site Settings → Domain.
+1. Navigate to Settings → School Settings → Site & Email Domain.

 2. Type the subdomain you created.

-4. The verification message will appear.
-Your domain will be ready within the next 48 hours.
+4. A pop-up message will appear confirming that your domain will be ready within the next 5 minutes.

 Notes: